 CHP investigates confirmed Mpox case

-An initial investigation revealed that he had visited Japan and Taiwan during the incubation period.
-According to the patient, he only had high-risk exposure in Hong Kong during the incubation period.
+An initial investigation revealed that the patient had high-risk exposure in Hong Kong during the incubation period with no travel history.
 No epidemiological linkages between this case and other confirmed cases recorded in Hong Kong earlier have been found so far.
-The CHP's epidemiological investigations of the case are ongoing, including contact tracing and infection source investigations.
-The CHP will report the cases to the World Health Organization.
+The CHP is continuing its epidemiological investigations of the case and will report the case to the World Health Organization.

 The Government has activated the Alert level of the preparedness and response plan for the disease in September last year and will continue to assess the risk in view of the latest scientific evidence and situation, and implement corresponding control measures.